artsmf/blog/content/work/naturalhistoryillustration/_index.md

 type: "work"
 ---

-Visual storytelling projects, including a select images from my weekly column Beautiful Ordinary Life on Substack.
-[For more information, click here.](https://beautifulordinarylife.substack.com "Beautiful Ordinary Life")
+Natural history illustration projects, including a select images from my weekly nature journaling column on Substack.
+[For more information, click here.](https://anaturalistsnotebook.substack.com "A Naturalist's Notebook")